 Take a StoryWalk® at Oak View!
 A StoryWalk® is a children’s book that is presented page by page along a trail or path.
 It combines the pleasures of reading a children's book while enjoying nature.

 StoryWalk® at Oak View is free, requires no advanced registration, and is open during the park's normal hours of operation.
-Prepare for your visit with the Oak View StoryWalk® Social Narrative.
+Check out our StoryWalk® Social Narrative, to download and print before going to the park.

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.